-As I was preparing for this weeks newsletter, I knew that I wanted to show something that would work great on Mother's day especially with lots of family coming over to spend the day with Mom.
+As I was preparing for this weeks newsletter, I knew that I wanted to show something that would work great on holiday's like Easter, Mother's day or any day where family and friends are getting together.

 Smoked pork loin became the obvious choice and after cooking it and tasting the tenderness and juiciness this particular method produced, I knew that this would be an easy winner in many households this coming Sunday or almost any other special day for that matter.

 Not only is smoked pork loin a great choice in terms of flavor, it is also lean and healthy right up there with the white meat of chicken and I know that will also be something a lot of people will appreciate.

 - Prep Time: 30 minutes

 - Cook Time: 3 to 4 hours (can vary based on thickness and whether you tie it up or not)